chosencanlas/USA-Life-Sciences-Labor-Market-Report/README.md

 ### Geographic Distribution
   This visualization shows the distribution of supply and demand of skills across the United States, and which states have the highest and lowest supply shortage.

+## Tools

+    Python & Jupyter notebook for data wrangling Tableau for data visualization
+    Canva for document layout and design